 Academic advising is more than just creating a schedule of classes.
 Advisors can help you decide between class options, choose a major, and connect you with other campus resources.
 Feel free to discuss your goals/plans with your advisor and ask any questions you may have.
 Advisors are here to help you make the most of your HSU experience.

 Declaring a degree is not synonymous with declaring a major.
 To declare a degree, all students are to confer with their advisor and decide on a major, minor (if applicable) and a degree ( BA, BS, BBS etc) and submit an Application for Declaring a Degree no later than the completion of 30 semester credit hours.
 The form is available from the Registrar’s Office, 1st floor of the Sandefer Memorial building.

 Pick up the Application for Declaring a Degree from the Registrar’s Office (first floor of Sandefer Memorial).
-Use the list of all Advisors to find out who your new advisor is.
 The form will need to be signed by the advisor in the NEW major.
 Then, return the form to the Registrar’s office.

 Stop by the Registrar’s Office (first floor of Sandefer Memorial) and pick up the Schedule Change Form.
 Then have the form signed by the professor of the class you want to drop as well as your advisor.
 Then return the form to the Registrar’s Office.

-The HSU catalog is an excellent source of information!
+The HSU catalogs are an excellent source of information!
 You can find answers to all your questions and more including: